reysmerwvr/laravel-spanish-docs/dusk.md

             ->assertSee('@create');

 <a name="shorthand-selectors"></a>
-### Selectores Abreviados
+### Shorthand Selectors

-El método `elements` de páginas permite que definas abreviaturas rápidas, fáciles de recordar para cualquier selector CSS en tu página.
-Por ejemplo, vamos a definir una abreviación para el campo "email" de la página login de la aplicación.
+The `elements` method of pages allows you to define quick, easy-to-remember shortcuts for any CSS selector on your page.
+For example, let's define a shortcut for the "email" input field of the application's login page:

     /**
      * Get the element shortcuts for the page.